samtupy/nvgt/doc/src/advanced/Building NVGT for MacOS.md

 Internally, this script is used within our GitHub Actions to make builds of NVGT.
 It is also used within our local testing environments.

+### Notes
+* Where required, the below examples create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) before running the script.
+Furthermore, they additionally check for dependency updates.

 This script can be ran in two modes:
-* Adding `ci` as an argument causes the dependencies to be downloaded in the current working directory inside a `deps` folder (useful if you already are working from within NVGT).
+* Adding `ci` as an argument causes the dependencies to be downloaded in the current working directory inside a `deps` folder (useful if you already are working from within NVGT's source directory).
-* If `ci` is not present, the script will assume NVGT is not downloaded and will clone NVGT before attempting to build it.
+* If `ci` is not present, the script will assume NVGT is not downloaded and will clone NVGT into the current directory before attempting to build it.

 ### Example of Running the script with the `ci` argument
 It is assumed you are in a freshly-cloned NVGT, so that your working directory ends with `nvgt`.
 ```
+python3 -m venv venv --upgrade-deps
+source venv/bin/activate
 chmod +x build/build_macos.sh
 ./build/build_macos.sh ci
 ```